 Heaven could be hell: all depends on what to have for finished perfection.
-Christina’s story on her near-death experience promised eternal old age and arthritis.
+Christine’s story on her near-death experience promised eternal old age and arthritis.

 I saw the movie “What Happens When You Die” over YouTube.
-Christina Stein had a car accident on her way to work.
+Christine Stein had a car accident on her way to work.
 In hospital, her heart stopped and purportedly — she died.

 It is typical to have a shaded terrace, covered in ivy or jasmine, says architect Eleni Psyllaki for the ■→Gardenista.
 The movie above shows there would not be hope for anything as good in Heaven.

-Before I continue and look to what there seems to be considered unearthly, let me make a reservation.
+Before I continue looking into what there is purportedly unearthly, let me make a reservation.
 I truly believe there cannot be certainty about afterlife, in this earthly existence.
 Mortal matter cannot reveal immortality.
 The following is not to prefigure on things, or to give a premonition: I do not believe in those.
-It is to compare people’s stories on near-death with known medical conditions, for the tag Thinking and Awareness, that is, human thinking and awareness of thought processes.
+It is to compare stories on near-death with known medical conditions, for the tag Thinking and Awareness.

-Pim van Lommel, interviewed in Sjæl og Videnskab, the movie above, says that near-death does influence emotions, and thus it can enrich personality.
+Pim van Lommel, interviewed in Sjæl og Videnskab, says that near-death does influence emotions, and thus it can enrich personality.
 Mr. van Lommel emphasizes that hallucination does not change affect, whereas near-death has a lasting effect as a truly spiritual experience.

 Jacqueline Landau felt “love” for the “light” she saw in her near-death experience.
 Although it was the first time in her life she saw it, the attraction for the luminosity was as strong as to have her focus and think about her son, to stay with life rather than the “light”.

 Ms. Landau suffered a cardiac arrest.
 Mr. Peter Fenwick of the King’s College insists it is enough to pronounce death.
 He says the arrest stops brainstem reflexes, the ceased brainwork cannot produce hallucination, and the experience has to be spiritual.